bratchenko/jenkins-github-pull-request-comments/README.md

   * If you want to use GitHub hooks for automatic testing, read the help for ``Use github hooks for build triggering`` in job configuration.
 Then you can check the checkbox.
   * In Advanced, you can modify:
     * The crontab line for this specific job.
 This schedules polling to GitHub for new changes in Pull Requests.
-    * The whitelisted users for this specific job.
-    * The organisation names whose members are considered whitelisted for this specific job.
-* Save to preserve your changes.

 Make sure you **DON'T** have ``Prune remote branches before build`` advanced option selected, since it will prune the branch created to test this build.

 #### Parameterized Builds
 If you want to manually build the job, in the job setting check ``This build is parameterized`` and add string parameter named ``sha1`` with a default value of ``master``.
 When starting build give the ``sha1`` parameter commit id you want to build or refname (eg: ``origin/pr/9/head``).

-### Updates

-#### -> 1.25
-* Fix condition where admin can't run tests #60 JENKINS-25572, JENKINS-25574, JENKINS-25603
-* Check for when webhook encoding is null and default to UTF-8
-* Add configurable build message #36
-* NullPointerException in GhprbTrigger.run() jankinko/ghprb#256
-* Webhook repo checking now case insensitive #141

-#### -> 1.24.x
-* Fixed issues with new credential implementation.
-* Fixed other issues.

-#### -> 1.24
-* Signature checking for webhooks
-* Added fields to status updates for custom messages and a custom URL

-#### -> 1.23 - 1.23.2
-* Credentials are now handled by the jenkins credentials plugin
-* Bug fixes due to switch to groovy config files.

-#### -> 1.22.x
-* Fix issue where if a project was disabled the Jenkins Trigger process would crash
-* Fix commit status context
-* Add one line test results for downstream builds
-* Miscellaneous bug fixes

-#### -> 1.22
-* Move commit status over to extension form.
-It is now configurable, satisfying #81, #73, and #19 at least.

-#### -> 1.21
-* Move all commenting logic out into extensions.

-#### -> 1.20.1
-* Null Pointer fix for trigger.
-* Added clarity to error message when access is forbidden.

-#### -> 1.20
-* PullRequestMerger now notifies the taskListener of failures.
-* AutoCloseFailedPullRequest has been extracted from the published URL check.

-#### -> 1.19
-* More work for disabled builds.
-* Unified tabs to spaces.
-* Updates to the tests, and added some tests.

-#### -> 1.18
-* Add support for folder projects.
-* Correcting issue with default credentials.
-* Correcting issue with ghRepository being null when it shouldn't be.
-* Ignoring case when matching repo to url.
-* Changing the wording for pull requests that are mergeable.
-* Change requestForTesting phrase to a textArea.
-* Check if project is disabled, if it is then don't do anything.

-#### -> 1.14
-* A comment file can be created during the build and added to any comment made to the pull request.  podarok#33
-* Added a ``[skip ci]`` setting, that can be changed.
-Adding the skip statement to the pull request body will cause the job not to run. sathiya-mit#29
-* Escaping single quotes in log statements tIGO#38
-* Fixed owner name deduction from url on github hook handling nikicat#40
-* Removed unused Test field from the config

-#### -> 1.13-1
-* Replacing deprecated Github.connect method. tIGO#39
-* Added a merge plugin for post build.
-If the build is successful, the job can specify conditions under which the pull request "button" will be pressed.

-#### -> 1.8
-In version 1.8 the GitHub hook url changed from ``http://yourserver.com/jenkins/job/JOBNAME/ghprbhook`` to ``http://yourserver.com/jenkins/ghprbhook/``.
-This shouldn't be noticeable in most cases but you can have two webhooks configured in you repository.

-#### -> 1.4
-When updating to versions 1.4 phrases for retesting on existing pull requsts can stop working.
-The solution is comment in pull request with ``ok to test`` or remove and create the job.
-This is caused because there was change in phrases.